IdreesInc/Minecraft-Font/README.md

 I've also added a bold version of each character that was designed with the same algorithm that Minecraft uses for bolding glyphs.
 Instead of just increasing the stroke weight like with a normal font, each character becomes thicker by shifting the pixels one pixel to the right and printing them overtop the original design.
 The end result is completely game-accurate and only mostly unreadable!

+If you like this font but think that it would look better monospaced and with unnecessary ligatures, check out [Minecraft Mono](https://github.com/IdreesInc/Minecraft-Mono)!

 ## How to install

 ### Windows